yuehaowong/devOpsDemo/README-DOCKER.md

     - Set up a WORKDIR for application in the container

     - COPY your package*.json (to get both package and package-lock) files to the WORKDIR in the container

-    - RUN a command to build your application in the container

     - RUN a command to npm install your node_modules in the container